shouryadixitisverycool/IIITH-glance-widgets/README.md

 ### Moodle Timeline

 Keep upcoming Moodle assignment deadlines on your dashboard, with direct links, exact due dates, and relative countdowns.
-The default view includes up to 10 events from the next 60 days and collapses after five.

 #### Properties